serj-andromeda/runners/README.md

 # runners
-Runners through shebang for compiling languages (and some other stuff like SQLs)
+Runners via shebang for compiling languages (and some other stuff like SQLs)